rafaelhl/library-rel-lib/README.md

 ## Sample project to validate the [REL lib](https://fs02.github.io/rel/#/) as database layer

-This project implements a book library with four operations:
+This project implements a book library with five operations:

  - POST /books (Insert a new book on the library)
  - GET /books/{bookID} (Get a book by your ID on the library)
  - PUT /books/{bookID} (Update a book on the library)
+ - DELETE /books/{bookID} (Delete a book on the library)
  - GET /books (Get all books on the library)

 ## How to run